Kathmandu, the capital and largest city in Nepal, is one of my favorite cities in the world.

 Nestled in the western district of Kathmandu in a splendid historical building close to Swayambhunath stupa is the National Museum of Nepal.

 This museum dates back over a century, showcasing a plethora of antiques, historic art, and weaponry.
-It’s the largest museum in Nepal and gives tourists an insight into Nepali heritage through historical artworks, murals, relics and statues.
+It’s the largest museum in Nepal and gives tourists an insight into Nepali heritage through historical artworks, murals, relics, and statues.

 Swayambhunath stupa is one of the oldest religious sites in Nepal.
-Set atop a hill in the Kathmandu valley, the stupa dates to 5th century CE and is sacred to Buddhists featuring shrines, temples, a Tibetan monastery and library.
+Set atop a hill in the Kathmandu valley, the stupa dates to the 5th century CE and is sacred to Buddhists.
+It features shrines, temples, a Tibetan monastery, and a library.

 The stupa is decorated with painted Buddha’s eyes and eyebrows and above each set of eyes is the spiritual third eye.

-It’s a magical and serene location to visit outside Kathmandu – you can learn much about the religion from artefacts hidden inside the temples and stupas and even observe hundreds of ‘holy’ monkeys which reside in the grounds.
+You can learn a lot about the religion from the artifacts hidden inside the temples and stupas.
+There are even hundreds of ‘holy’ monkeys which reside on the grounds.

-Browse the local Artisan Shops in Kathmandu
+10. Browse the Local Artisan Shops in Kathmandu

 Discover one-of-a-kind handmade paper products ranging from lamps to notebooks made from the lokta plant or invest in pashminas made by minority groups.

 Alternatively, if you’re heading out into the wilderness following your exploration of the capital, you will be pleased to know there are several reliable rental gear shops in the city.

 The Seto Machindranath chariot festival is celebrated during Chaitra, the last month in the Nepali calendar (mid-March until mid-April).

-During these days local people come out in their thousands to the chariot to pay their respects to their god so he can bless them with long life and happiness.
+During these days, local people come out in their thousands to pay their respects to their god so that he may bless them with long life and happiness.

-Relax at the Garden of Dreams.
+12. Relax at the Garden of Dreams

 This neoclassical garden in the heart of Kathmandu is the perfect place to escape the buzz of the city.
-Created in the early 1920s it quickly became one of the most sophisticated private gardens in Nepal of the time.
+Created in the early 1920s, it quickly became one of the most sophisticated private gardens in Nepal of the time.

-An absolute delight to stroll around, the Garden of Dreams in Kathmandu is a charming ensemble of trickling fountains, pergolas and ornate pavilions dedicated to the six seasons of Nepal.
+An absolute delight to stroll around, the Garden of Dreams in Kathmandu is a charming ensemble of trickling fountains, pergolas, and ornate pavilions dedicated to the six seasons of Nepal.

-Meditate at Colourful Kopan Monastery
+13. Meditate at the Colorful Kopan Monastery

-You can learn how to balance mind, body and spirit with their month-long meditation courses, discover the teachings of Buddha and delve into other spiritual practices.
+You can learn how to balance mind, body, and spirit with their month-long meditation courses, discover the teachings of Buddha, and delve into other spiritual practices.

 If you don’t want to stay that long and simply wish to see the temple in all its glory, you can enjoy day trips to Kopan Monastery from Kathmandu.

-Experience the Buzz of Kathmandu’s Nightlife.
+14. Experience the Buzz of Kathmandu’s Nightlife.

 Someone must have invested tons of money there over the last couple of years.
 As I said, Kathmandu is changing very fast these days.

-Still, most of Kathmandu’s nightlife takes place around the hostels, guesthouses and hotels in the city.
+Still, most of Kathmandu’s nightlife takes place around the hostels, guesthouses, and hotels in the city.

 It’s one of the liveliest places in the city – alleyways and winding streets are chaotic and buzzing with atmosphere.

-The district is popular with trekkers and backpackers, so you are likely to make new friends and hear wonderful stories as you party!
+The district is popular with trekkers and backpackers, so you are likely to make new friends and hear wonderful stories as you party.

-Venture Outside the City to Chandragiri Hills
+15. Venture Outside the City to Chandragiri Hills

-The scenic ride boasts breath-taking valley and mountain views, and at the top, you are rewarded with a visit to Baleshwar Temple, botanical gardens and a fun amusement park!
+The scenic ride boasts breath-taking valley and mountain views, and at the top, you are rewarded with a visit to Baleshwar Temple, botanical gardens, and a fun amusement park.

 That’s not all.
-When you have finished exploring the attractions, sit on the hillside and marvel at views of Annapurna and snow-capped Mount Everest which can be seen far into the distance.
+When you have finished exploring the attractions, sit on the hillside and marvel at the views of Annapurna and snow-capped Mount Everest which can be seen far into the distance.

-Gain the Best Photographs from Nagarkot
+16. Gain the Best Photographs from Nagarkot

 Around 32 kilometers (20 miles) east of Kathmandu, sits the popular resort of Nagarkot – 2,175 meters (7,100 feet) above sea level.

 This is a place for photographers and outdoor adventurers offering incredible vistas of Mount Everest and the Himalayas.
 From here you can enjoy some of the best sunrises and sunsets in Nepal.

 There are over 15 airlines flying to Kathmandu’s Tribhuvan International Airport these days, making the country more accessible to foreign visitors.

-However, most flights are not direct, especially from Europe and will require a stopover.
+However, most flights are not direct, especially from Europe, and will require a stopover.

-You can also fly direct to Kathmandu from New Delhi via Air India, Royal Nepal Airways and Jet Airways.
+You can also fly direct to Kathmandu from New Delhi via Air India, Royal Nepal Airways, and Jet Airways.

-However, you need to have the correct permits so ensure all of your paperwork is up to date prior to travel.
+However, you need to have the correct permits, so ensure all of your paperwork is up to date prior to travel.